thesadru/disnake/docs/ext/commands/commands.rst

 If we don't want to inherit from :class:`~ext.commands.Converter`, we can still provide a converter that has the advanced functionalities of an advanced converter and save us from specifying two types.

-For example, a common idiom would be to have a class and a converter for that class:
+For example, a common idiom wold be to have a class and a converter for that class:

 .. code-block:: python3